 - SAT and/or ACT test scores

-- The highest composite test score is used in the Admission decision
+- The highest composite test score will be utilized.

 - English language proficiency for non-native speakers